-Prerequisite: College Readiness in English and MAT 1340 or higher; recommend also having taken high school chemistry and/or CHE 1011 within the last 5 years
+Prerequisite: College Readiness in English and MAT 1340 or higher and CHE 1011 with a grade of C or better, or High School Chemistry

 CHE 1112 | General College Chemistry II with Lab: GT-SC1

 Presents concepts in the areas of solution properties, chemical kinetics, chemical equilibrium, acid-base and ionic equilibrium, thermodynamics, electrochemistry, nuclear chemistry, and organic chemistry.
 This course emphasizes problem solving skills and descriptive contents for these topics.
 Laboratory experiments demonstrate qualitative and quantitative analytical techniques.
 This course is one of the Statewide Guaranteed Transfer courses.
 GT-SC1